niqdev/devops/docs/jvm.md

 ### Stack

-The stack is a First In Last Out data structure managed by the JVM i.e. push to the top, pull or pop from the top.
-Every thread has its own stack and data can be seen only by that thread
+The Stack is a First-In-Last-Out data structure managed by the JVM i.e. push to the top, pull or pop from the top.
+Every thread has its own Stack and data can be seen only by that thread

-Each time you call a function, Java pushes the local variables for that function onto the stack.
+Each time you call a function, Java pushes the local variables for that function onto the Stack.
 A copy of the value is passed to the methods.
-When the method returns, all the data are popped or pulled from the stack
+When the method returns, all the data are popped or pulled from the Stack

-When you reach a closing curly bracket (not only after a return) any local variables declared inside the block you are leaving is popped from the stack and destroyed, this is how scope works
+When you reach a closing curly bracket (not only after a return) any local variables declared inside the block you are leaving is popped from the Stack and destroyed, this is how scope works

 ### Heap

 The Heap allows to store data that has a longer lifetime than a single code block or function e.g. objects that need to be shared across multiple methods

-All the memory in the JVM is mainly heap, is massive compared with the stack and there is only one heap shared across all the threads and a number of stacks (each thread has its own stack)
+All the memory in the JVM is mainly Heap, is massive compared with the Stack and there is only one Heap shared across all the threads and a number of Stacks (each thread has its own Stack)

 ### Variables

-How variable are store in Java
+How variable are store in Java:

-* objects are stored physically on the heap
+* objects are stored physically on the Heap
-* variables are a reference to the object
+* variables are reference to objects
-* local variables are stored on the stack
+* local variables are stored on the Stack
-* primitive variables resides entirely in the stack
+* primitive variables resides entirely on the Stack

 ```
 int age = 30